About

 Located on the south coast of British Columbia, the Strait of Georgia, northern arm of the Salish Sea, is one of the most biologically rich marine ecosystems in the world.
 It is home to some of the planet’s most awe-inspiring creatures – orca and humpback whales, giant octopus, great blue heron and a diver’s paradise of glass sponge reefs to name a few.

-But the Salish Sea is a region under threat.
-Population growth, urbanization and climate change are putting increased pressures on both ecosystems and communities.
+But the Salish Sea is a region that is under threat from a growing and increasing complex set of factors.
+Population growth, urbanization and climate change, along with growing social inequities, are putting increased pressures on both ecosystems and communities.

-Georgia Strait Alliance (GSA) is dedicated to the protection and restoration of this place that almost nine million people and 3000 marine species call home.
-As our name implies, GSA’s work is built on the principles of collaboration working with coastal communities, the scientific community, businesses, other non-profit groups and by ensuring that strong environmental protections are in place and that governments are held to account for their actions or inactions.
+Georgia Strait Alliance (GSA) is dedicated to the protection and restoration of this place that almost nine million people and 3000 marine species call home, and that has been stewarded by Indigenous people since time immemorial.
+As our name implies, GSA’s work is built on the principles of collaboration working with coastal communities, building and activating community power and fostering systems transformation by focusing and deepening our advocacy and campaigns to centre equity and be community-led.
+This approach is focused on ensuring that strong environmental protections are in place and that governments are held to account for their actions or inactions in the Salish Sea region.

 Our Impact